Are you exhausted? We’re exhausted.

-So what are the best ways to handle and deal with sexism in the workplace?
+So what are the best ways to handle and deal with sexism and harassment in the workplace?

 SHOULD YOU CONFRONT THE PERP?

 It's not your responsibility to school employees.
 Or teach anyone a lesson.
 But if you think standing up for yourself is the right move and shows that you can stand your ground professionally and personally, one of the best approaches is to ask the harasser to repeat what they said.
 The act of making someone repeat and joke or a comment and making clear that you don't find it funny is enough to make it stop.
 There are some fires that can be put out without dragging your boss into the mix.
 If confronting the situation head-on is not working, it's time to take next steps.

 KEEP A LOG

 If you are experiencing overt or subtle sexism in the workplace and you know a conversation or confrontation will only make it worse, start tracking it.
 There are jokes, comments about co-workers' appearances, and more that offend some and not others.
 If you are experiencing workplace fodder, harassment, or more, that makes you uncomfortable, you don't have to lie to kick it with your co-workers.
 Meaning: don't let the peer office pressure of being the one employee who doesn't find it funny stop you from tracking incidents.
 The sexual harassment suits that are taken the most seriously are those with the most data.